maxfang168/test-cpp-ann/README.md

 Each neuron will have the following properties:
 - A weight between 1 and -1
 - A bias from between 1 and -1
-- A value from between 1 and -1
+- A value between 1 and -1
 - A function to calculate the value of the neuron
 - A function to update the weight and bias of the neuron For the input neuron, the input is multiplied by the weight, and the bias is added to the result.
 The value is then normalized to between 1 and -1 by dividing by the sum of the absolute value of the weight and the bias.
 It's then fed into a binary function, where if the total is more than 0.5, it activates.
 Same is similar for hidden layer neurons, but the input from every connected neuron is multiplied by the weight, summed up, averaged, and then normalized to between 1 and -1 by dividing by the sum of the absolute value of the weight and the bias.
 The value is then fed into a binary function, where if the total is more than 0.5, it activates.
 For output neurons, there is no activation function.